greggianbayocboc/icehrm/readme.md

 ~ $ sudo apt-get install ant
 ```

-- Build Icehrm (your icehrm root directory is mapped to /vagrant/ directory in VM)
+- Build acehrm (your acehrm root directory is mapped to /vagrant/ directory in VM)

 ```
 ~ $ cd /vagrant